 We also directly employ solicitors and solicitor advocates in the Public Defence Solicitors’ Office (PDSO).
 PDSO is a network of publicly funded, specialist criminal defence lawyers with experience of dealing with all types of criminal cases.

-If you are a suspect at a police station and you want to speak to your solicitor (if you have one) or would like a solicitor, the Police will contact us.
-We will arrange to contact your named solicitor or you can speak to one of our solicitors by telephone or the duty solicitor can attend the police station to speak to you.
+If you are a suspect at a police station and you want to speak to your solicitor (if you have one) or would like a solicitor, the police will contact your named solicitor.
+If they aren't available, or you don't already have a solicitor, you can speak to one of our solicitors by telephone or the duty solicitor can attend the police station to speak to you.

 You must show that you are financially eligible or your solicitor cannot do any work for you.
 They need to know about your income, savings and children or other people you are supporting.
 You may also have to give information about a partner if they live with you.
 You should, for example, take: